dwp/govuk-casa/docs/migration-guides/MIGRATING-6.x-7.x.md

 link = `?skipto=${waypoint}${editSearchParams}`
 ```

-You woud now do this:
+You would now do this:

 ```javascript
 const { utils: { createGetRequest }} = require('@dwp/govuk-casa');